 A Gaming TV Guide for all modern consoles

 Even though this guide is designed to provide information for the best gaming TVs for PS4, it can be used as a resource to buy a gaming television for any video game console you might have.

 So if you own a Wii, PS3, Xbox 360, Xbox One or a Wii U, then you can still use this buyer’s guide as a resource to help you purchase the best possible television for your gaming console.

-Most of the time when a new generation of consoles releases, gamers tend to upgrade their television at some point during the generation migration.
+Most of the time when a new generation of consoles and related devices releases, gamers tend to upgrade their television at some point during the generation migration.
 We chose the best gaming TVs we could find.
 And the list of televisions we selected are based on research, reviews, and opinions.

 The fact is that there is no ‘best television’ for gaming.
 It’s always going to depend on you.